Andrew-Dupuis/gadgetron-wiki/Using-Docker.md

     ls -a /dev/* |grep nvidia

 To see which CUDA devices you have available on your host.
 You should map them all into the Docker container.
+The mapping of CUDA devices is only relevant if a) you are running natively on Linux and b) you actually have NVIDIA GPUs.

+The Dockerfile configurations that are available can be found in https://github.com/gadgetron/gadgetron/tree/master/docker where we will be adding more configurations as we go.

+You can also build a docker images locally from one of the configurations:

+    cd cuda_331_openblas/
+    docker build --no-cache -t gadgetron .

+The `--no-cache` option is optional.
+The reason for using it is to ensure that the `git clone` statements in the Dockerfile actually pull a fresh version of the source code.